umangsbhatt/much-worse-jekyll-theme/misc.md

 ## Projects
 Under Professor Zico Kolter, I worked on a project to use smartphone gyroscope and accelerometer data to build a real-time classifier to annotate potholes in major cities.
-See the paper here.
+Here's the [paper].

 [15-388: Practical Data Science]: http://www.datasciencecourse.org
 [15-213: Introduction to Computer Systems]: http://www.cs.cmu.edu/~./213/